shamsasari/jackson-jdk17-issue/README.md

 Simply run ` ./gradlew clean classes` to reproduce the error.

-This issue seems to with all JDK versions from 9 onwards, including 11, and it seems to be specific to Kotlin.
+This issue seems to occur with all JDK versions from 9 onwards, including 11, and it seems to be specific to Kotlin.
 Converting this to a Java project will cause the issue to go away.